Mon April 28 2008 — e-mail Manfred — e-mail Hasna — sound of Mali, Jimmy Yacouba Soubeiga

 This is me.

-Sail back, sail from pirogue, evening colours, southern Senegal, Casamance.
+Sailing back, in pirogue, evening colours, Casamance.

 Sail back.